 The trekking route known as the Lycian Way is a 535-kilometer trekking route from Fethiye to Antalya.
 This route sometimes passes through the coastline and sometimes through the mountains.

 General Information About The Lycian Way

 Lycian Way is Turkey’s first long-distance hiking trail.
 It’s also one of the best long-distance hiking routes.
 The Lycian Way, used by the Lycians as a path and mule road, was researched and marked in 1999 by the amateur historian Kate Clow, a British immigrant living in Turkey since 1989, and opened in 1999.

 This route was created by combining the paths in the historical Lycian region.
 Lycia is one of the most interesting regions of Anatolia in terms of its historical and natural riches, Lycia is one of the most interesting regions of Anatolia.
 Ancient cities in the region called “Land of Light” in ancient times are almost intertwined with nature.
 In fact, the track, which consisted of independent roads, was combined for the first time in the Roman period and a Lycian Way was formed in the form of a long and wide network.

 Today, it offers incredible beauties to local and foreign nature lovers.

 Lycian Way Route

 The length of the road is approximately 535 km.
 The entire route is marked and maintained by sponsors and volunteers.
-The Lycian Way route is marked with red and white paints from beginning to end, so you don’t have a chance to get lost.
-But in some places the marks can be erased or distant, so it’s better to have a map with you, as the markings can be erased or far away in some places.
+The Lycian Way route is marked with red and white paint from beginning to end, so you don’t have a chance to get lost.
+But in some places, the marks can be erased or distant, so it’s better to have a map with you, as the markings can be erased or far away in some places.